BoboTiG/ebook-reader-dict/README.md

 ## Special

-Find **bilingual, and universal** dictionaries for more than 170 langs at the next-level project: [Reader Dict](https://www.reader-dict.com).
+Find **bilingual, and universal** dictionaries with more than 180 langs at the next-level project: [Reader Dict](https://www.reader-dict.com).

 ## Downloads